UnofficialCrusaderPatch/UnofficialCrusaderPatch2/AI_Personality_in_depth_description.md

 Setting this parameter's value to `Player` will result in the AI always attacking the closest human opponent on the map (or the closest AI opponent if no human opponents are present).
 This also means the AI will only change its attack target once the current target is killed.

 - **Note:**
     Distances are calculated by adding up horizontal and vertical distance between the keeps of the AI and its potential target.
-    __TODO:__ still true if keeps were moved in the AIV?
+This also means that AIVs with moved keeps will affect these distance values.

 Setting this parameter's value to `Closest` will make the AI always target its closest enemy (independent of whether it is a human or AI player).
 This also means the AI will only change its attack target once the current target is killed.